Dark Chocolate Nutrition, Get the Skinny on Fat and Calories

 Vitamins are last because they're least.
 Chocolate contains them but in small quantities.

 Only vitamin A and C are listed in the nutrition facts.
 Usually the amount is so small that it's 0%.
-Only one brand (that I'm aware of) contained enough to be listed.
-It only had 1% of each, big deal.

 It's not going to replace your multivitamin!

 Dark chocolate nutrition facts prove that its more than just great tasting.
 It's surprisingly nutritious.
 But there are a lot of choices.
 Read the label.
 Then use the information to choose the best, healthiest chocolate.
-Put dark chocolate to work for you!

-Return from Dark Chocolate Nutrition to What is Dark Chocolate?
+Return to What is Dark Chocolate?

 Return to Health Benefits of Dark Chocolate Home Page